Ernst Grube: Anti-establishment activism after the war

 In postwar Munich Grube gained an acute sense of the way in which old National Socialists were integrated into the power structures of the new democracy, doing what they could to prevent the lessons of fascism from being passed on to new generations.
 He found himself regularly participating in the political opposition movements of the day.
 He became actively involved with trades unionism, in the Free German Youth ("Freie Deutsche Jugend" /FDJ) and in the Communist Party.
 The FDJ emerged in the Soviet occupation zone (after October 1949 the German Democratic Republic / East Germany) as the youth wing of the ruling Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands"/ SED) which had, under the Soviets, effectively replaced the Communist Party in 1946.
 In the western zones - after 1949 West Germany - the FDJ gained very little political traction, and it was banned in 1951.
 The Communist Party also failed to recover its pre-1933 status as a significant political force in West Germany where, especially after 1949, it was almost universally identified as a proxy for the imperialist ambitions of the Soviet Union.
 In August 1956 the Communist Party was banned in West Germany by the Federal Constitutional Court which created additional problems for a small number of West German citizens - of whom Ernst Grube was one - who actively supported it.
 In the early 1950s Grube was engaged in street protests against West German re-armament and against new laws, highly contentious in Bavaria at that time, concerning shop opening hours.
 There are reports that he was "repeatedly beaten up by the police".
-It was during a trades union street protest held in one of Munich's main shopping streets, the Kaufingerstraße, against extending soop opening hours, that in 1953 Ernst Grube was arrested by the police.
+It was during a trades union street protest held in one of Munich's main shopping streets, the Kaufingerstraße, against extending shop opening hours, that in 1953 Ernst Grube was arrested by the police.
 "The policemen beat us up right there in the middle of the street," he later recalled, "I put my hands over my head for protection".
 This time Grube was sentenced to a seven-month jail term for "resisting state authority" ("Widerstands gegen die Staatsgewalt").
 He served out his sentence in Munich's vast Stadelheim Prison ("Justizvollzugsanstalt München").